aws/aws-cdk-go/awscdk/awsecs/README.md

 you can refer to the Provider by its name in your service's or task's Capacity Provider strategy.

-By default, Auto Scaling Group Capacity Providers will manage the scale-in and scale-out behavior of the auto scaling group based on the load your tasks put on the cluster, this is called [Managed Scaling](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/asg-capacity-providers.html#asg-capacity-providers-managed-scaling).
-If you'd rather manage scaling behavior yourself set `enableManagedScaling` to `false`.
+By default, an Auto Scaling Group Capacity Provider will manage the Auto Scaling Group's size for you.
+It will also enable managed termination protection, in order to prevent EC2 Auto Scaling from terminating EC2 instances that have tasks running on them.
+If you want to disable this behavior, set both `enableManagedScaling` to and `enableManagedTerminationProtection` to `false`.

-Additionally [Managed Termination Protection](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-auto-scaling.html#managed-termination-protection) is enabled by default to prevent scale-in behavior from terminating instances that have non-daemon tasks running on them.
-This is ideal for tasks that should be ran to completion.
-If your tasks are safe to interrupt then this protection can be disabled by setting `enableManagedTerminationProtection` to `false`.
-Managed Scaling must be enabled for Managed Termination Protection to work.

-> Currently there is a known [CloudFormation issue](https://github.com/aws/containers-roadmap/issues/631)
-> that prevents CloudFormation from automatically deleting Auto Scaling Groups that
-> have Managed Termination Protection enabled.
-To work around this issue you could set
-> `enableManagedTerminationProtection` to `false` on the Auto Scaling Group Capacity
-> Provider.
-If you'd rather not disable Managed Termination Protection, you can [manually
-> delete the Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-process-shutdown.html).
-> For other workarounds, see [this GitHub issue](https://github.com/aws/aws-cdk/issues/18179).

 ```go
 var vpc vpc